MVioque/YODA/README.md

 3rd - Generation of bootstrapped samples

-4th - Principal component analysis (PCA) is applied to the characteristics to obtain a set of features (keep 99.99% of variance).
+4th - Principal component analysis (PCA) is applied to the characteristics to obtain a set of features (keeps 99.99% of variance).

 5th - Weighting of the skewed classes